nicolaspanel/underscore.aggregate/README.md

  $year        | 1.0.0+  | Returns the [year](http://momentjs.com/docs/#/get-set/year/) as a number.
 Accepts a single argument expression resolving a [moment](http://momentjs.com/) object.
  $format      | 1.0.0+  | Returns the date as a string formated according to the specified format.
 Accepts three expressions as arguments: the first argument must resolve to a [moment](http://momentjs.com/)  object and the second (optional) must resolve to a string.
 See [moment's documentation](http://momentjs.com/docs/#/displaying/) for more information.
  $parse       | 1.0.0+  | Create a [moment date]() object from the specified expression.
 Accepts a single argument expression resolving a number or a string.
+ $valueOf     | 1.1.0+  | Returns the number of milliseconds since the Unix Epoch.
+Accepts a single argument expression resolving a [moment](http://momentjs.com/) date object.

 Example :
 ```javascript